yactouat/pips_channel_mailer/cloud-function/README.md

 ## what is this ?

-this repo holds the code for my Google Cloud Function that is triggered when a new user is created in my PIPS via a push Pub/Sub subscription using EventArc, its job is to parse the received the message and to call whatever code is responsible for sending the email to the user
+this repo holds the code for my Google Cloud Function that is triggered when a new user is created in my PIPS via a push Pub/Sub subscription using EventArc, its job is to parse the received the message and to call whatever code is responsible for sending a verification email to the user

 the function does not allow unauthorized access, it's only triggered by a Pub/Sub topic updates happening in the GCP project